 The study is focused on the South African province of the Western Cape and the purpose behind focusing on this province is that the Western Cape is the only province where a TVET college trains teachers.
-Moreover, I have worked at a TVET college as one of the lecturers in the education department.
+Moreover, I have worked at a TVET college as a lecturer in the education department.
 The study's selection process lasted approximately three months and is discussed in the following section.